Last updated: February 2, 2026

 4. Key Features and Concepts

-Guaranteed Investment Fund (GIF) contracts have several unique features that differentiate them from standard investments.
-These stem from their structure as insurance products.
+Guaranteed Investment Fund (GIF) contracts have unique legal structures that differentiate them from standard mutual funds.
+These features stem directly from their classification as insurance contracts.

 5. Guaranteed Investment Funds vs. Mutual Funds